TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/01 Useful Samples/Ex07_ReplayDynamicallyCreatedObject.md

                 // Created in above example
                 ReplayObject replayObject = ...

+                // The first thing to do is make this object a prefab in the eyes of the replay system
+                // It essentially causes a valid prefab identity to be created for this object replayObject.MakePrefab();

                 // Next we need to register this object as a replay prefab
                 // This will allow the replay system to destroy and instatnaite versions of this object on demand as required by the current playback state
                 ReplayManager.AddReplayPrefabAssetProvider(replayObject);